 • Chance to leave behind your contribution to a beautiful product that will generate income for people that really need it.

-• Flexible and open-minded
+• Flexible and open-minded.

-• Interest and some experience with working with teenagers (13-18 years old)
+• Interest and some experience with working with teenagers (13-18 years old).

-• Able to work independently and structured
+• Able to work independently and structured.

-• Creative and flexible in organizing activities
+• Creative and flexible in organizing activities.

-• Minimum commitment of 8 weeks
+• Minimum commitment of 6 weeks.

+• That you will send us the necessary information we ask for below in spanish (or english if spanish is really not possible).
 Without this information we cannot take in your application.
 So please write us about:

 a) Your personal motivation to volunteer at FairMail.
 Which of the vacancies mentioned suit you and why?